The Origin of Evil (film): Cast

+Production

+According to Marnier, the film was initially inspired by his own mother's story of having never known her biological father and meeting him only as an adult, but cautioned that the overall film should not be interpreted as a portrait of his own family.

+In an interview with Fugues magazine, he noted that he had made the film as a France-Canada co-production because he was interested in working with several figures from Quebec, including musicians Pierre Lapointe and Philippe Brault and sound editor Sylvain Bellemare, who brought a more North American, rather than European, approach to film sound.

+Reception

 Critical response

 The film was compared by critics to both Knives Out and Patricia Highsmith's The Talented Mr. Ripley series.

-David Katz of Cineuropa wrote that the film "feels like the sort of movie you might’ve caught half-asleep on late-night TV in the pre-streaming age, perhaps after having missed the first 15 minutes – forcing you to stay glued until the very end, drooping eyelids be damned.
+David Katz of Cineuropa wrote that the film "feels like the sort of movie you might've caught half-asleep on late-night TV in the pre-streaming age, perhaps after having missed the first 15 minutes – forcing you to stay glued until the very end, drooping eyelids be damned.
 Or, to be less flattering, it feels like the kind of brisk, undemanding, back-of-the-seat entertainment that might make a few hours of a long-haul flight melt away."

-For Screen Daily, Allan Hunter wrote that "Marnier’s agile screenplay takes us beyond surface appearances to reveal the hidden agendas at play.
+For Screen Daily, Allan Hunter wrote that "Marnier's agile screenplay takes us beyond surface appearances to reveal the hidden agendas at play.
 Propelled by revelations, twists and a seasoning of sly humour, The Origin Of Evil is very watchable, even if some ingredients propel it towards parody.
 The mention of a secret passage and the rumbles of thunder to signal the coming denouement over egg pudding, not to mention the score by Philippe Brault and Pierre Lapointe, flirt with Victorian melodrama."

+Accolades

+The film was the winner of the Audience Award for Narrative Features at the 2023 Frameline Film Festival.